YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

++ June<!--8th-->, 2025.
+Our paper ACE-OF-SPADEs, a SoC accelerator for spatially sparse 3D DNNs, is accepted to ACM TECS .
 + May<!--1st-->, 2025.
 Our paper Morse, which presents a simple dual-sampling framework to losslessly accelerate any type of diffusion models such as the Stable Diffusion family, is accepted to ICML 2025.
 + February<!--17th-->, 2025.
 I will be serving as an Area Chair for NeurIPS 2025.
 + December<!--15th-->, 2024.
 I will be serving as an Area Chair for ICML 2025.